 On this page

-Signs will depend on the type and level of prolapse
+Signs and symptoms will depend on the type and level of prolapse

-Early on, you may not notice the signs of prolapse, but your doctor or nurse might be able to see it when you have your routine pap smear test.
+Early on, you may not notice the signs of prolapse, but your doctor or nurse may be able to see it when you have your routine pap smear test.